skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

 - **xyz_file** *(string)* - Default: *'./tinker.xyz'*

-  This parameter specifies the path of a TINKER Cartesian coordinates file of the initial geometry.
+  This parameter specifies a TINKER Cartesian coordinates file of the initial geometry.
   This file must include correct atom types and bonding information.

 \